TRISITDAS/Bootstrap_Cards/README.md

 # Bootstrap_Cards
-A website using Bootstrap Cards
+A simple website created using Bootstrap Cards.